 2. Knives and Knife Cuts

-3. Food processing/Blending
+3. Food Processing/Blending

 I like to have both, as my Vitamix is a lot harder to clear of blended black beans and I can really get the consistency I want with a processor versus a blender.
 You may want things less blended and a food processor is great for this.
 A blender tends to blend everything on the bottom more, so if you want everything partly blended or chopped a processor is so much better.
-A
+A blender on the other hand rocks the smoothie world and my Vitamix is my favorite appliance of all time!
+It also works great for blending soups.

 Have to give a shout out to my immersion blender.
 I know there are tons of uses for these, but I mostly use mine for blending soups.
-I can dip it into a hot pot and partially blend my soups which
+I can dip it into a hot pot and partially blend my soups which is how I like a lot of them.

 5. Water/Broth Sautéing